Our View: Counting our blessings

-At the dinner table today most of us are bound to be taking stock of all that’s missing just as much as we are counting our blessings.
+At the dinner table last Thursday most of us were bound to be taking stock of all that was missing just as much as we were counting our blessings.

-Newburyport didn’t play Amesbury this morning, nor did Danvers play Gloucester.
-Lawrence didn't face Central Catholic.
-The whole high school football season in Massachusetts has not happened this fall, as a matter of fact, let alone the rivalries usually settled every fourth Thursday in November.

-Shawsheen Square in Andover — where marathon greats Bill Rodgers and Joan Benoit Samuelson usually line up ever year next to some accountant who only runs on the weekends — was quiet this morning.
-The Feaster Five Road Race, a Thanksgiving tradition that in in a good year draws nearly 10,000 runners and walkers, this year rallied a couple thousand people to participate in a "virtual race."
+Many of the usual Thanksgiving football games weren't happening.
+Many of the usual road races weren't happening, and those that did were smaller and more solemn.

-Then there’s our table itself.
-Maybe we'll have a turkey, potatoes and gravy.
-Less likely will we see Grandma and Grandpa, our parents, siblings, in-laws or cousins.
+Then there was our table itself.
+Maybe we had turkey, potatoes and gravy.
+But loved ones were likely missing due to COVID-19 precautions.

 Long lines at COVID-19 testing stations over the past week suggested that many people intended to visit family on this most traveled of holidays, or have family come and visit them.
-Even more people were expected — or hoped, anyway — to heed the pleas of Gov. Charlie Baker and the Centers for Disease Control and Prevention urging people to celebrate the holiday with members of their own households.
+Even more people were expected — or hoped, anyway — to heed the pleas of Gov. Charlie Baker, Gov. Chris Sununu and the Centers for Disease Control and Prevention urging people to celebrate the holiday with members of their own households.

 A pandemic still rages.
 A map of the United States showing rates of COVID-19 infections is colored with deep shades of orange, red and purple, and is anything but festive.
 It is impossible to think about this year’s Thanksgiving holiday without feeling a sense of absence.